 Abusers may often want to move in together quickly so that they can use their victims.

 An abuser may use force during arguments, including holding the victim down, physically restraining the victim from leaving the room, and pushing and shoving.
 For example, an abuser may hold a victim against the wall and say, “You’re going to listen to me.”

 The abuser is dependent on the victim for everything and expects perfection.
 The victim is expected to take care of everything for the abuser, particularly all emotional support.
 The abuser will say things like, “You’re the only person I need in my life,” or “You’re the only person who cares about me.”

-Compliments you in a way that makes you seems superhuman.
-Over-flattering.
-Expects you to be perfect.
+Compliments you in a way that makes you seem superhuman and over-flatter you as if to make you feel like you are perfect.

 View this post on Instagram

 The abuser will attempt to diminish and destroy the victim’s support system.

 If a female victim has male friends, she is accused of being a “whore.”
 If she has female friends, she is accused of being a “lesbian.”
 If she is close to her family, she is accused of being too clingy.